dcaseGH/Markdown_documentation/JULES_Intel_Advisor_Deliverable.md

 ```
 - Another loop which was highlighted is the above.
 In the original, the first loop is sequential and does a lot of work, which is expensive
 - In the changed version a temporary vector is made sequentially (although this could presumably be precalculated), and then the iterations of the loop doing the work are independent.
 - This lowers the cost from 0.6s to lower than 0.2s in total, but this example is probably of more use than the above.
-Getting loops which are independent of the order of calculation allows the compiler scope to optimize the code, especially in the light of the next section of this deliverable, and also opens more doors for parallelization of JULES in general.
+Getting loops which are independent of the order of calculation allows the compiler scope to optimize the code, especially in the light of the next section of this deliverable (vectorization), and also opens more doors for parallelization of JULES in general (threading).

 Further observations and compiler flag changes
 --------------
 - JULES is used in critical applications, such as NWP, for which performance isn't the main concern.
 The default flags (Intel) are `-O2 `, although `-O3` has been used above.
 - It is noticable that a lot of time is spent calculating expensive functions, such as LOG, EXP etc. Whilst this is inherent in JULES equations, options exist to reduce
 - A lot of the code, even without being rewritten, could be compiled with instructions which are specific to the architecture
 - By compiling with `-O3 -fast-transcendentals -fp-model fast=2 -xhost` the performance is better.
-Accepting that these changes will affect results slightly,
+Accepting that these changes will affect results slightly, which is a concern when reporting numbers, it is seen that originally the code took 57s with 4.0s in vectorized loops, and after rebuilding took 39s with 7.8s in vectorized loops

 Proposed further work
 --------------
+- A goal of the ExaJules is to improve spin-up for the carbon cycle.
+Given that performance is important, and reproducibility is less so for spin-up, a test case is being developed for the aggressive compilation configuration suggested above.
+This should give 'real' wallclock performance times and can be checked for scientific accuracy
+- Further loops can be changed, as the bottlenecks will depend on test case and compilation details
+- Alternatively time can be spent investigating parallelization at a higher point
+- Any thing else... (address proposal)